brownplt/insta-model/README.md

              #:attempts 10000)
 ```

-In the repository we tested 10000 random expressions and 15000 random programs.
-The numbers are different in the paper (1600 and 11000) but you can always change the numbers.
+In the repository we test 10000 random expressions and 15000 random programs.
+In the paper, we report the numbers of **well-typed** terms that came from one run: 1600 expressions and 11000 programs.
+You should see similar numbers of well-typed terms if you re-run the experiment.

 > (page 10; Section 4) we translated 265 tests from the Static Python regression suite to the syntax of the model and confirmed that the results do match, which suggests that the model conforms to actual Static Python.